miladfarca/arith-compiler/README.md

---print-ast-json     Print the generated Abstract Syntax Tree (AST) in JSON format --print-reg-alloc    Print allocation and de-allocation of registers --print-code         Print the generated instructions --print-all          Print all the above
+--print-ast-json     Print the generated Abstract Syntax Tree (AST) in JSON format --print-reg-alloc    Print allocation and de-allocation of registers --print-code         Print the generated instructions --print-opt          Print optimization details --print-all          Print all the above
---no-output          Do not print the final output --jitless            Interpret the result and do not generated code --inline             Enter the input as an argument
+--no-opt             Do not perform any optimizations --no-output          Do not print the final output --jitless            Interpret the result and do not generated code --inline             Enter the input as an argument